 Years ago, I owned a suede leather jacket that was just amazing.
-Problem was, however, that I prized it a little too highly and rarely even wore it because I knew that if it got wet, it would more or less be ruined (Seinfeld fans will remember this episode).
+Problem was, however, that I prized it a little too highly and rarely even wore it because I knew that if it got wet, it would be ruined.
+Seinfeld fans will remember this episode.

-If you own suede shoes and if they rarely see the light of day for similar reasons, then you should know this: weather protection spray is a thing.
+If you own suede shoes and if they rarely see the light of day for similar reasons, then you should know about weather protection spray.

-While a protective spray probably won’t prevent damage from a torrential downpour or stepping in ankle-high puddles, it will facilitate the cleaning of your shoes.
+While a protective spray probably won’t prevent damage from a downpour or stepping in deep puddles, it will facilitate the cleaning of your shoes.

-Tracy reminded me that “…there are two ways in which suede is more delicate and should be worn carefully- one is that some [water] spots won’t come out of lighter color suede and the other is that suede balds over time which cannot be fixed.”
+Tracy told me “…there are two ways in which suede is more delicate and should be worn carefully, one is that some spots won’t come out of lighter color suede and the other is that suede balds over time which cannot be fixed.”

 Wrap up: how to protect your dress shoes from the rain

-The takeaway here is that shining your shoes regularly and keeping an eye on the integrity of your sole — resoling with rubber when necessary — are the two best things you can do to mitigate water damage and keep your favorite dress shoes looking great for years to come.
+Shining your shoes regularly and keeping an eye on the integrity of your sole is paramount to protecting your shoes.
+These are the two best things you can do to mitigate water damage and extend the life of your shoes.